Australian Model Madi Edwards Shows Off Backside With Pal In Thong Bikinis As They Raise Their Glasses

 “Beautiful Australian Girl,” another gushed with a heart-eye emoji.

 This is not the first time in recent weeks that Madi has enlisted the help of one of her pals to pose for a scandalous photo.
-Previously, The Inquisitr shared that Edwards put her killer figure on display for fans once again in a neon orange bikini that had a triangle top and skimpy bottoms.
+Previously, The Inquisitr shared that Edwards put her killer figure on display for fans while wearing a neon orange bikini that featured a triangle top and skimpy bottoms.
 In the photo, her toned and tanned figure was on display while her pal walked right alongside her, rocking a neon pink bikini that barely covered her NSFW parts.
 In the caption of the image, the model promoted Bali Body lotions.

 That shot garnered over 11,000 likes and 50-plus comments.